 This step flips your resistance on its head.

 You're no longer focusing on the immediate discomfort of taking action.
 You're focused on the pain and suffering of not taking action over time.
-And it forces you to consider the atrocious cost of remaining in the status quo.
+And it forces you to consider the cost of indecisiveness and inaction.

 This gives you an increased sense of urgency and motivation.

-Fear-setting is a powerful tool for overcoming resistance and taking action in the face of your fears.
+Fear-setting is a powerful tool for overcoming resistance and taking action in the face of fear.

-By thinking through these three steps, you can develop a more realistic picture of what's truly at stake, break past the brain's negativity bias, and focus more on the rewards than on the risks.
-You can take away the hold that the risks have over you and remove the resistance to taking action.
-And when you do that, you can truly set yourself on the path to achieving your goals.
+By thinking through these three steps, you can develop a more realistic picture of what’s truly at stake, overcome the negativity bias, and focus more on the rewards than on the risks.
+This will remove resistance and motivate you to take action.
+And when you do, you‘ll set yourself up for success.

-Want to learn more about reframing challenges to your advantage?
+Want to learn how to reframe challenges to your advantage?
 Check out our article: How Realistic Optimism Makes You More Effective and Successful.